 Order Fulfillment is a Big Differentiator for Customers

 Fullment is what sets a successful e-commerce business apart from an unsuccessful one.
-Customers want products to come quickly and in good condition, with excellent packaging and customer service.
+Customers want products to come quickly and in good condition, with excellent custom packaging and customer service.
 If they have a bad experience, they are much more likely to place subsequent, future orders with your competition.

 One way that customers check for order fulfillment history is by reading online reviews and checking out your company’s social media profiles before placing their first order.
 Any customer reviews that describe slow shipping times or unresponsive customer service can hurt your company’s reputation and ability to generate sales.